habtom/childWellMap/README.md

 ## Data Collection and Analysis

-- Use the Google Maps API to collect map data on hospitals/healthcare facilities.
+- Use the Google Maps API to collect map data on hospitals/healthcare facilities per country.
 - Gather child health indicator data from reputable public health sources or APIs.
 - Map the distribution of healthcare facilities and analyze geographic patterns in child health indicators.
 - Perform statistical analyses to investigate correlations between hospital density and health outcomes, considering potential confounding factors.